barbatus/ng2-meteor-accounts/README.md

 @InjectUser('currentUser')
 class FooAccounts {
   constructor() {
-    // Logs out a value of Meteor.user(),
+    // Logs out the current value of Meteor.user(),
     // property is reactive if urigo:angular2-meteor added,
     // can be used in templates as well. console.log(this.currentUser);